Planning a dive holiday for the whole family

 Many people think that family holidays and diving holidays are mutually exclusive.
 But we beg to differ.
 A Family Dive Holiday could be the first step towards a lifetime of quality time together as a family.
 There really is nothing like exploring the underwater world with the next generation.

 Perhaps, like many scuba divers, you have given up on the idea because it’s all too hard with young kids.
-But with a bit of planning, it’s possible to keep diving with kids in tow.
+But with a bit of planning, it’s possible to have a dive trip with kids in tow.
 And if you introduce your kids to the life aquatic at an early age, hopefully, they’ll come to share your love of the underwater world.

-So whether you want to book a family diving holiday, take everyone on a family holiday and get a few dives in; or, teach the kids how to dive and go scuba diving with kids… we have options for you.
+So whether you want to book a family diving holiday, take everyone on a family holiday and get a few dives in; or, teach the kids how to dive and go scuba diving with kids… here are our top tips.

 Snorkelling is a good place to start your kids’ underwater adventures.
 Kids usually start to show an interest in snorkelling somewhere between five and eight years old.

 Kids as young as eight can try scuba diving with a Bubblemaker experience.
 Basic theory and safety are taught in a fun environment, followed by a pool session to learn how to use scuba equipment.
-Once they are comfortable they can enjoy an ocean dive to a depth of 2m.
+Once comfortable, they can enjoy an ocean dive to a depth of 2m.
 Junior Open Water Certification level is designed for 10 to 14 years.
 Again, there is a theory component, and lots of practice in the safety of the pool before venturing out to the ‘open water’ of the ocean.
-Maximum depth is 12m, though in practice – depths are usually 6-9m where the most interesting marine life is to be found.
+Maximum depth is 12m, though in practice – depths are usually 6-9m.

 Discover Scuba Diving